 Arendalsuka takes place every year in mid-August, week 33.
 For 5 days, we fill the city of Arendal with an interesting and educational variety of exhibitions and events.

 Anyone can host an event during Arendalsuka.
-In 2017, we proudly included close to 800 events hosted by organisations, businesses, political parties and others from all of Norway.
+In 2018, we proudly included 1101 events hosted by organisations, businesses, political parties and others from all of Norway.
 To be part of the Arendalsuka program, there are some rules regarding all events must apply to.
 You can read more about this below.

 Arendalsukas also has a main program with approximately 30 - 40 events.
 Most of theese events takes place in Arendal Town Hall and Cultural House and the square called Kanalplassen.
 The main program is arranged by Arendalsukas own Program Committee.